 Whiplash is a soft tissue injury affecting the muscles of the neck, and it is one of the most common car accident injuries, in part because it can happen even at low speeds; whiplash is also particularly common in rear-end collisions.
 What makes whiplash significantly different from a bone break or other immediately evident injury, though, is that it can take time for the pain to emerge, which means it may not be caught during an initial exam.

 Is there a way to catch whiplash sooner, rather than waiting for the pain to emerge?
-Ideally, early x-rays, CT, or MRI .
+Ideally, early x-rays, CT, or MRI can detect signs of whiplash.
 Such early identification not only makes it easier for your lawyer to link your whiplash injury to your car accident, but it also means that you can begin receiving proper treatment earlier, preventing lasting pain and disability.

 Detecting Psychological Damage